TcMenu/tcMenu/tcMenuGenerator/run-on-linux.md

     cd tcMenuGenerator/target/jfx/app/
     java --module-path ../deps --add-modules com.thecoderscorner.tcmenu.menuEditorUI com.thecoderscorner.menu.editorui.MenuEditorApp

-### If you don't want to use plugin automatic updates
+### If you don't want to use Library Manager or Plugin automatic updates

 By default the plugin manager will keep the plugins up to date, using a cache of the latest released plugins at thecoderscorner.com.
-If you are not happy with this, you can either copy the two directories `core-display` and `core-remote` from https://github.com/davetcc/tcMenu/tree/master/CoreXmlPlugins into .tcmenu/plugins.
+If you are not happy with this, you can either copy the two directories `core-display` and `core-remote` from https://github.com/davetcc/tcMenu/tree/master/CoreXmlPlugins into .tcmenu/plugins (or even create a new plugin directory and add the following VM argument -DadditionalPluginsDir=myPath).
 Even if you do this manually, the plugin manager will warn you when they are no longer current.

+If you do not want to use your Arduino IDE library manager, the embedded folder contains links to the embedded libraries and is  generally quite up to date.
+You can copy those into your library folder.
+We really recommend using Library Manager.